PostHog/posthog.com/contents/blog/story-about-pivots.md

 1. If you decide to pivot, you have to wait at least until the next day to do it.

-Our inclination was to pivot _very_ frequently, whereas it's more typical for people to really not want to do this.
+We inclined to pivot _very_ frequently, whereas it's more typical for people to not want to do so until way too late.
 Know where you sit on this line.
 We had to add a small delay so we weren't acting impulsively.

 This is normally [the other way around](https://www.inc.com/scott-mautz/jeff-immelt-just-nailed-why-too-many-startups-pivot-their-business-too-late.html) - people don't start over soon enough.
 During YCombinator, we saw companies say they were pivoting almost every time we saw them, but without having built and tested their new thing.
 Those companies had a really tough time by the end of the batch.